Tochemey/goakt/README.md

 ### Messaging

 Communication between actors is achieved exclusively through message passing.
-In Go-Akt _Google Protocol Buffers_ is used to define messages.
+In GoAkt _Google Protocol Buffers_ is used to define messages.
 The choice of protobuf is due to easy serialization over wire and strong schema definition.
 As stated previously the following messaging patterns are supported: